vmkmohan/userinfo/README.md

-# user infromation with user role
+# User infromation with user role
 This application is for user information with user role refferenced user role id

 ### Version